 The real kicker is that variegated tissues may be induced in houseplants using various methods, involving chemical mutagens like Ethyl methanesulfonate, ionizing radiation like Gamma Rays, X-rays, or transposing genes from one variegated plant to the next.

 The unfortunate thing is that producing variegation in pothos using either of these approaches is a complicated procedure that is neither practicable nor safe to try at home.

 As an indoor grower, the most straightforward technique to obtain a variegated plant is to wait for a distinct genotype to arise organically.
 In a nutshell, here is how each of the three techniques works:

 This is a chemical for inducing variegated pothos applied to hydrated and metabolically active seeds.
-The seeds are mixed with a low concentration phosphate buffer soaked in the EMS solution.
+The relevant pothos seeds are mixed with a low concentration phosphate buffer soaked in the EMS solution.
 The buffer prevents the water from breaking down the EMS in the process.

 Experts soak the seeds for at least 6 hours, up to 12 hours.
 Alternatively, a sprouting seedling can be soaked in an EMS solution for a few hours.